Pencak silat: Origins

 The earliest evidence of pencak silat being taught in a structured manner comes from 6th-century in Minangkabau Highlands of West Sumatra.
 The Minangkabau had a clan-based feudal government.
 Military officers called hulubalang acted as bodyguards to the king or yam tuan.
 Minang warriors served without pay.
 The plunder was divided among them according to military merit, so fighters strove to outdo each other.
 They were skilled horsemen with the native pony and also expert bladesmiths, producing arms both for their own use and for export to Aceh.
 Traditional Minang society was based around matrilineal custom, so pencak silat was commonly practiced by women.
 As pencak silat became widespread in Srivijaya, the empire was defeated by the Tamil Cholas of south India in the 13th century.
 The Tamil stick fighting art of silambam is still the most common Indian fighting system in Southeast Asia today.

-During the 13th century, Ken Arok, a thug turned into a self made hero and ruler, took over the power from Kediri Kingdom and established the Rajasa Dynasty.
-This is pretty much reflected the jago (people's champion) culture of ancient Java, where a self made cunning man skillful in martial arts, could rally supports and took over the kingdom.
-His successor, the warrior-king Kertanegara of Singhasari conquered the Melayu Kingdom, Maluku Islands, Bali, and other neighbouring areas.
-From 1280 to 1289, Kublai Khan sent envoys demanding that Singhasari submit to the Khan as Jambi and Melayu had already done, but Kertanegara responded defiantly by scarring the last envoy's face.
-Kublai Khan retaliated by sending a punitive expedition of 1000 junks to Java, but Kertanegara had already been killed by a vassal in Kediri before the Yuan force arrived.
-His son-in-law Raden Wijaya replaced Kertanegara as leader and allied himself with the arriving Mongol army.
-With their help Raden Wijaya was able to defeat the Kediri forces.
-With his silat-trained warriors, Raden Wijaya then turned on the Mongols so that they fled back to China.
-The village he founded became the Majapahit empire.
-This was the first empire to unite all of Indonesia's major islands, and pencak silat reached its technical zenith during this period.
-In Majapahit, pencak silat became the specialised property of the nobility and its advanced secrets were hidden from commoners.
+During the 13th century, Ken Arok, a thug turned into a self made hero and ruler, took over the power from Kediri Kingdom and established the Rajasa dynasty.
+This reflects the jago (people's champion) culture of ancient Java, where a self made cunning man skillful in martial arts, could rally supports and took over the kingdom.